olee/tpendency/README.md

 console.log(await injector.get(TwoToken)); // logs 4
 ```

+## Terminology

+### Tokens

+A token is an object which serves as a unique and type-safe identifier for a single dependency.
+Tokens are created with the `createToken<T>()` function and they work similar to javascript symbols.

+### Providers

+A provider can specify a set of dependencies as tokens and when invoked, will receive their resolved values and
+then use these to create the return value for the token it is bound to.

+The return value can be a constant value with no dependencies at all, a class type which will be constructed with
+the dependencies or just some kind of factory function which will receive the dependencies as arguments.

+The basic providers are:
+- Constant value provider
+- Factory function provider
+- Class provider
+- Asynchronous factory
+- Asynchronous class provider

+### Bindings

+A binding is a mapping from a token to a provider which will tell the injector which provider to use for a token.

 ## TypeScript Support

 In order to provide type-safety, this library does not use strings or symbols as